warwick-un-society/warwick-un-society.github.io/warmun2021archive/warmunfaqs.md

 We are committed to ensuring the safety of our delegates and staff, and as such are following Unviersity and UK Government guidlines throughout.
 Please refer to our <a href="http://warwickun.org/warmun/policies"> Policies and Statements </a> page for more information on how we plan to keep you safe.

 #### How much is the conference fee?
-£15.
-There is also a social pack available, for which the fee is £27.
+£29.
+There is also a social pack available, for which the fee is £39.
 Once we receive your delegate application, we will get in touch with you to arrange the payment of the conference fee, which will be on the Warwick Student Union website.

 #### What committees will there be?
-Committees are in the process of being finalised - we will be updating you soon!
+Committees are now finalised - we will be updating you soon with the topics!
 Keep an eye out on our <a href="http://warwickun.org/warmun/committees">Committees</a> page for details.

 #### What are the rules of procedure of the conference?
 WarMUN 2022 will be using the HMUN rules of procedure.
 You can find the rules of procedure handbook <a href="https://www.yumpu.com/en/document/read/22180426/hmun-rules-of-procedure-harvard-model-united-nations">here</a>.